Does Under Armour Shrink? Under Armour Stats

 In 1995: Plank got the startup’s idea in skin-tight clothes while playing football for the University of Maryland.

-In 1996: Plank collect $20k from personal savings and $40k from Credit card debt to led the foundation of Under Armour, after making sales of $17000 in the first year.
+In 1996: Plank collected $20k from personal savings and $40k from Credit card debt to led the foundation of Under Armour, after making sales of $17000 in the first year.

 In 1997: UA sold $100,000 worth of products to 12 NFL teams and retailers.

-In 1998: Under Armour’s were asked to make clothes for Any Given Sunday.
+In 1998: Under Armour was asked to make clothes for Any Given Sunday.

-In 2000: UA step forward with National Advertising Campaigns.
+In 2000: UA stepped forward with National Advertising Campaigns.

 In 2002: The UA company products started selling in 2,500 retail shops.